StarlingUAS/ProjectStarling/docs/guide/getting-started.md

 For Windows systems, please see [the windows installation instructions for full details](https://docs.docker.com/docker-for-windows/install/).
 You will need to install Docker Desktop for Windows.

+Follow the instructions and tutorial below, but refer to our [Windows Support page](windows-support.md) if you have issues.

 Starling has not been fully tested on Windows, but single-agent non-cluster (docker-only) applications should be compatible.

 ### Mac OS